-The Keyfobs are all supplied from the factory with a default address and all buttons authorized.
-The address is changed by using a paper clip or probe to press the CREATE_ADDR button on the board through the hole in the back of the case.
-When the button is depressed, a LED will light up in the MODE_IND window, indicating that the address is being created.
+The MS Long-Range Handheld Transmitter allows the selection of one of 16,777,216 (224) unique addresses.
+All transmitters are supplied set to the same address.
+To avoid contention with other units or to create unique relationships, the address can be changed.
+This is accomplished by using a paper clip or probe to press the CREATE button on the board through the hole in the back of the case.
+Press the button and a LED will light up in the MODE_IND window, indicating that the address is being created.
 The address will be randomized for as long as the button is held down.
-When the button is released, the randomized address is saved and the LED will begin flashing to indicate that the Control Permissions may now be set.
-Press the buttons that the Keyfob user will have the authority to access.
-Press the CREATE_ADDR button with the paper clip again or wait 17 seconds for it to time out.
+Release the button and the randomized address will be saved and the LED will begin flashing to indicate that the Control Permissions may now be set.
+Press the buttons that the transmitter will have the authority to access.
+Press the CREATE button with the paper clip again or wait 17 seconds for it to time out.
 The address and Control Permissions are now set.
 The decoder will need to learn the address before it will accept any transmissions.
 Please see the Typical Applications section of this data guide or the MS Series Decoder Data Guide for details.

-Figure 2: CREATE_ADDR Button Access
+Figure 2: CREATE Button Access